-Simply show up to the Mountain Biking program area, check in where you skill will be assessed, equipment will be checked out and you will sent on a trail ride.
+Trail Riding - Simply show up to the Mountain Biking program area, check in where your skill will be assessed, equipment will be checked out and you will be sent on a trail ride.
 The Mountain Biking program is a drop-in activity where anyone can participate during the open hours.